balintn22/Date/README.md

 - .Net Standard 1.0+

 ## Installation
+Using Visual Studio Nuget Package Manager (UI):
+- Search for "Date Balint"
-Include the nuget package "Date" in your project.
+- Install the package in your project

+Using Visual Studio Package Manager Console:
+    Install-Package Date -project MyProject